Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 def teleopPeriodic(self):
 ```

 This is another special function.
 Any code in `teleopPeriodic` will be called *50 times per second* while the robot is enabled.
-So 50 times a second, we can check the joystick input and update the motor output.
+So 50 times a second, we can do things like check the joystick input and update the motor output.

 ```python
 leftSpeed = self.leftJoystick.getY()